 the prudence of actual costs and expenditures;

-the effect of any change to the underlying Uniform System of Accounts or the FERC Form No. 1; or
+the effect of any change to the underlying Uniform System of Accounts or the FERC Form No. 1;

+information on procurement methods and cost control methodologies used by Con Edison; or

 any other information that may reasonably have a substantive effect on the calculation of the Projected ATRRs or Actual ATRRs pursuant to the Formula Rate.